This article is dedicated to the “he stops texting for a few days and then he starts texting you again” club. Fun isn’t it?!

 It’s just men and their ways of doing things.
 They need space and they need time to process things.

-Plus, a lot of them suck at communicating and are not very in touch with their emotional expression due to social standards and constructs on this very particular case (men showing emotion) which also affects a lot on the way they process the emotions too.
+Plus, many of them suck at communicating and are not very in touch with their emotional expression due to social standards and constructs on this very particular case (men showing emotion), which also affects a lot on the way they process the emotions.

 If you feel like this is not something you can keep up with, talk it out with him instead of letting this spin your head every time such a scenario occurs.